systemd/mkosi/mkosi.md

 `--autologin`

-: Enable autologin for the `root` user.
+: Enable autologin for the `root` user on pts/0 (nspawn), tty1 (QEMU) and ttyS0 (QEMU with --qemu-headless) by patching /etc/pam.d/login.

 `--extra-search-paths=`